microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 XP = Hit Dice of defeated monsters, or the given XP for the trap, situation, etc. Add +1 for each doubling of the number of foes.

-**Example:** Kobolds have 1 hit die, so 1 kobold = 1 XP.
+**Examples:** Kobolds have 1 hit die, so 1 kobold = 1 XP.
 2 kobolds is double the amount of kobolds, so 2 kobolds = 2 XP.
-4 kobolds is double the amount of kobolds again, so 4 kobolds = 3 XP, etc.
+4 kobolds is double the amount of kobolds again, so 4 kobolds = 3 XP, etc. A Black Bear has 3 hit die, so 1 black bear = 3 XP.
+2 Black Bears = 4 XP.
+4 Black Bears = 5 XP.

 Add up the  XP of every encounter you take part in.
 When the total = 10 x your current level, you've advanced to the next level.
 Reset the total to 0 after advancing.